vaseghisam/JEXON/README.md

 ## How It Works

-Jexon iterates over the provided text, identifies the structure of JSON objects, and extracts them.
+JEXON iterates over the provided text, identifies the structure of JSON objects, and extracts them.
 It uses Python's built-in json library to parse and validate JSON content.

 ## Contributing

-Contributions to Jexon are welcome!
+Contributions to JEXON are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

 License